Rains County, Texas

 Rains County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 12,164.
 Its seat is Emory.
-The county (and county seat) are named for Emory Rains, a Texas state legislator.
+The county and the county seat are both named for Emory Rains, a Texas state legislator notable for creating the state's homestead exemption law, one of the most generous (in terms of protected acreage) among the states.

 In 1970, Recorded Texas Historic Landmark Number 10860 was placed in the county courthouse lawn.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 259 sqmi, of which 29 sqmi (11%) are covered by water; two of Texas' most popular lakes are partially located in the county: Lake Tawakoni on the west and Lake Fork Reservoir on the east.
-It is the fourth-smallest county in Texas by land area and fifth smallest by total area.
+It is the fourth-smallest county in Texas by land area and fifth-smallest by total area.